COAR Programs 2018-2019

 Alternative Break Trips

 Alternative Spring Break: Spend your Spring Break working on a Habitat for Humanity site alongside other college students from across the country.
-This year’s locations will be announced by October 25, 2018.
-Check out previous trips here!
+This year’s trips will be to Pickens County, South Carolina and Ft.
+Lauderdale, Florida over Spring Break.
+In May, a group will be going to John’s Island in South Carolina.
 For more information, contact Megan Turner (firstname.lastname@example.org).

 Therapeutic Horseback Riding: Like horses?
 Come volunteer at Hazelwild Farm and spend some time rehabilitating children and adults with disabilities while working closely with horses.